04 Apr Wall Graphics as a Marketing Tool

 If you don’t have a mascot, consider one.
 Your mascot’s image will remain in their heads long after your words are forgotten.
 And people make the connection quickly, later, when they need you.

 Customers go to a trade show, like the bi-annual Furniture Market at High Point coming up in April, to learn more and to have their questions answered by knowledgeable professionals.
-Your wall graphics should convey that you care about solving their problems, but if your sales team can’t reinforce that, you’ll likely lose some attendees’ business.
+Your beautiful graphics should convey that you care about solving their problems, but if your sales team can’t reinforce that, you’ll likely lose some attendees’ business.